WANT TO SAVE THIS RECIPE?

 What makes this recipe special

-Even to this day I still remember watching the first season of Ted Lasso.
+Even to this day, I still remember watching the first season of Ted Lasso.
 As much as I enjoyed the show, I became even more obsessed with the shortbread cookies featured on almost every episode.
-After crying about them constantly, my husband baked a batch for me.
-I knew I chose a good one.
-And boy were they good.
+Even though I'm a professional chef, sometimes I can't be bothered to bake from scratch.
+So, after crying about the cookies constantly, my husband baked a batch for me.
+I knew I had chosen a good one.
+And boy, were they good.

-Well, it's been a few years but every once in a while I still crave those thick, buttery, decadent shortbread cookies.
+Well, it's been a few years, but every once in a while, I still crave those thick, buttery, decadent shortbread cookies.
 Since it's the holiday season, I decided to make a recipe inspired by those very same cookies.
-These brown sugar walnut cookies still have the wonderful tender texture but is studded with buttery nuts with a hint of molasses.
+These brown sugar walnut cookies still have the wonderful tender texture, but are studded with buttery nuts with a hint of molasses.
 Finish the cookies with a maple glaze for a holiday touch.
 It's a wonderful midday treat if I do say so myself!

 For more holiday treats, check out my bleeding Halloween cupcakes, caramelized torrija, and apple cider caramel chocolate popcorn.